NicksIdeaEngine/dotfiles/refs/journals/desktop-timeline.md

 - timewarrior
 - twine
 - filezilla
-- rescuetime
 - tor
 - ruby-dev
 - rvm

-## Problems to Investigate
+## Problems & Ideas to Ponder

+- `:cleanhealth` in nvim shows something wrong with python2
+- list of apps to create an i3 hotkey for
+  - mps-youtube launching inside of kitty (possibly resized and floating?)
-- it87
+  -